 a perfect day to pray for our leaders.

-In a society that seems to publicly push further and further from God, we need to pray to God to push back and guide those who will decide issues that will affect our lives.
+In a society that seems to publicly push farther and farther away from God, we need to pray for God to push back and guide those who will decide issues that will affect our lives.
 We must also pray that our choices are based on character and performance rather than party lines and politics.

 Political leaders need all of the help they can get.
 What better source of help can we offer than using the power of our prayers to ask God to help them make better decisions and set better examples?

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson